-With these types of boiler, you’ll require a cold water storage tank in the attic, and a hot water cylinder somewhere else in the property.
-For a long time, regular boilers were the most popular type available, installed in the majority of homes in the UK.
+With regular boilers, you’ll require a cold water storage tank and a hot water cylinder somewhere else in the property.
+For a while regular boilers were the most popular available, installed in the majority of homes in the UK.

-With these, you’re able to take hot water from multiple sources simultaneously without losing pressure.
-This is because of the storage tank in the attic, which allows a steady level of pressure to fall back on.
+With regular boilers you can take hot water from multiple sources simultaneously without losing pressure.
+This is because of the storage tank, which allows a steady level of pressure to fall back on.

 As a result, regular boilers are often the best choice for larger properties with several bathrooms.

 Installation of a Gas Boiler – System Boiler

 System boilers are different to open vents, because the heating system is pressurised from the mains between 1 and 1.5.

 System boilers can operate with a gravity fed hot water cylinder or a pressurised unvented hot water cylinder.
 More space is made available in the property, because they don’t require a storage tank.

 The installation of a system boiler combined with a pressurised unvented cylinder, is a relatively quicker and a neater process than some other types.
 They’re also fantastic for places with a high demand for hot water and allow multiple taps to simultaneously provide water.

 Because the water supply comes from the mains instead of a tank like with regular boilers that rely on gravity for their water supply, the pressure coming out of the taps will be much higher.